zarifikram/zarifikram.github.io/_news/announcement_2.md

 ---
 layout: post
-title: I have been promoted to fifth year in classical music training.
+title: A long announcement
 date: 2023-03-10 16:11:00-0400
 inline: false
 ---

 It was difficult, amidst all the things I had this year.
-I was not sure whether I will be able to pull it off, but I did it!
+I was not sure whether I would be able to pull it off, but I did it!

 ***